coder/coder/docs/quickstart/google-cloud-platform.md

 Back in your GCP terminal, run the `coder templates create` one more time.

 Congrats!
 You can now create new Linux-based workspaces that use Google Cloud Platform.
+Go onto your Coder dashboard, build your workspace, and get started coding!

 ## Next Steps